Loading…

 Software Engineering

-- System design — 38% of engineering resumes don't list this even when the candidate has designed systems.
+1. System design - frequently absent even when the candidate has designed systems.

 Engineers tend to under-list methodology and communication skills.
 If you've ever explained technical tradeoffs to a non-engineering stakeholder, list that.
 If you've ever led a design review, list that.